 Read on to find out everything you need to know about how to bet on golf in Michigan, from PGA Tour events to a look at the revised PGA season schedule, and exactly where you can place golf bets.

-Below find the current odds on the top 25 golfers listed at MI online sportsbooks for the next PGA Tour event, the Masters, the PGA Championship and the US Open.
+Below find the current odds on the top 25 golfers listed at MI online sportsbooks for the next PGA Tour event.
 Use the drop-down menu to select which tournament you want odds for.
 Click on any odds to go directly to the online sportsbook, claim your bonus and get your bets in.

 Golf’s four majors attract bigger viewing audiences and more betting than any other PGA Tour events.
 It’s no wonder, since the majors are all about the best golfers competing for historic titles on the most challenging and beautiful courses on the planet.

 Golf futures surround these events and most sportsbooks also increase the number of basic bets, props and live golf betting options they offer for majors.
 Here’s a detailed look at golf’s four majors.